PeterEckIII/remix-trap-stack/README.md

 ## Deployment

 The Trap Stack leaves deployment up to the user.
 When choosing a hosting provider it is best to remember the following
-* This stack is built with
+* This stack is built with Vite, so make sure your hosting provider supports it!

 First, build your app for production: